List of Y: The Last Man story arcs: "Safeword" (issues #18–20)

-Yorick and his companions travel to Allenspark, Colorado, where 355 and Dr. Mann fix up Ampersand, while retired Culper Ring agent 711 forces Yorick to confront his survivor guilt.
+Yorick and his companions travel to Allenspark, Colorado, where 355 and Dr. Mann fix up Ampersand, while retired Culper Ring agent 711 forces Yorick to confront his survivor's guilt.

 "Widow's Pass" (issues #21–23)

 The story moves to Queensbrook, set eight months after the One Small Step arc.
 Eight well-armed women from Arizona block the interstate, making travel to Dr. Mann's lab in California nearly impossible.
 In Oldenbrook, Kansas, Ciba gives birth to a boy, who is kept in the hot suite until geneticists can confirm there is no remaining trace of the plague in the air.

 "Tongues of Flame" (issues #24–25)

 Yorick and company finally reach California.
 Yorick briefly leaves a sleeping Dr. Mann and 355 behind to examine a nearby church.
-There he meets a second girl named Beth, to whom he describes the events of "Widow's Pass".
+There, he meets a second girl named Beth, to whom he describes the events of "Widow's Pass".
 After a sexual encounter, they are threatened by Amazons, whom Yorick scares off using parlor tricks.
 Yorick then leaves Beth to continue his journey to San Francisco.